-Project: Develop and implement a robust e-commerce solution focusing on consumer experience
+Project: To develop and implement a robust e-commerce solution to Canada focusing on end consumer experience.

-Business Impact: The solution reduced costs by 15 percent, improved transit time by 1.8 days, grew Canadian marketplace by 10 percent in six months, reduced customer service issues, and improved visibility to consumer, and internally to various matrices.
+Business Impact: A 15 percent cost reduction, transit time improvement of 1.8 days, growth in Canadian marketplace of 10 percent in six months, reduction in customer service issues, improved visibility to end consumer, and improved visibility internally to various matrices.

 Enabler: Resilinc (Santa Clara, Calif., www.resilinc.com)

-Project: Gain comprehensive global visibility into multi-tier supply chain, regulatory and brand risks on an ongoing basis
+Project: Gain comprehensive global visibility into multi-tier supply chain, regulatory, and brand risks to EMC on an on-going basis

 Business Impact: Improved manpower and productivity helped create a centralized, easily accessible repository of supplier intelligence and made that repository available to its supply chain practitioners.
 As a result, the number of information requests to commodity managers was cut in half.
-This gave commodity managers more time to work suppliers and they more than doubled the number of critical suppliers they talked to on an ongoing basis.
+This, in turn, gave commodity managers more time to work suppliers, and they more than doubled the number of critical suppliers they talked to on an ongoing basis.

-Enabler: Saddle Creek Logistics Services (Lakeland, Fla., www.sclogistics.com)
+Enabler: Saddle Creek Logistics Service (Lakeland, Fla., www.sclogistics.com)

 Customer: Leading beverage producer

-Business Impact: Having ready access to value-added services allows the company to move inventory closer to its customers, optimize packaging for end users and remove a node from its supply chain.
+Business Impact: Having ready access to value-added services allows the beverage company to move inventory closer to its customers, optimize packaging for end users, and remove a node from its supply chain.
 The company also gains a competitive edge with an exclusive pack option.